NoxUltima/eliph/readme.md

 **Static and robust types**.
 JavaScript, because of its complete lack of types, resulting in its [peculiar runtime behaviour](https://github.com/denysdovhan/wtfjs), which can lead to unexpected and sometimes annoying side effects.
 TypeScript aimed to provide better tooling for JavaScript, by adding static typing to the JavaScript language, but inherits all of its problems, and has a much slower build process than modern JavaScript since it always has to be "compiled" by type-checking, hence significantly adding a lot more to the build time.

 - Types in Eliph are **automatically inferred.** You don't need to explicitly assign a type to a variable.
-If you want to disable type checking for a variable whenever you're working with a third-party JavaScript library, you can through
+If you want to disable type checking for a variable whenever you're working with a third-party JavaScript library, you can use the `any` type.
 - You can annotate **anywhere** within your code, even within expressions, so you can assure yourself and also other people who will be maintaining your code, that you know what you're doing.
 - **A type should not change into another.** In JavaScript, your variable's type might change when the code runs, hence causing a wide range of side-effects.
 This is an anti-feature; it makes the code much harder to understand when reading or debugging.
 - **Types are erased after compilation** and don't exist at runtime.
 You don't need type info during runtime; so any type errors are automatically reported at compile time so you can catch the bugs earlier.